- San Diego State University, San Diego, California – MA in Counselor Education

 - Arizona State University, Tempe, Arizona – PhD in Counseling Psychology

 Dr. Angela Byars-Winston is a tenured faculty member in the Division of General Internal Medicine within the Department of Medicine.
-She is also the director of research and evaluation in the UW Center for Women’s Health Research, associate director in the Collaborative Center for Health Equity, and faculty lead in the Center for the Improvement of Mentored Experiences in Research.
+She is also the inaugural Chair of the University of Wisconsin Institute for Diversity Science, associate director in the Collaborative Center for Health Equity, and faculty lead in the Center for the Improvement of Mentored Experiences in Research.

 View Dr. Angela Byars-Winston’s publications at NCBI My Bibliography